 Mani got his name included in the 14 candidates who secured 100 percentile in CAT 2024.
 In an exclusive chat with Shiksha, Mani shares how he got himself in the CAT toppers list using self study.

-CAT 2024 Topper Interview: IIM Calcutta announced the CAT 2024 results on December 19.
-Mani Praneeth Chilukuri, a BTech CSE graduate from IIT Bombay, scored a perfect 100 percentile, making it to the CAT toppers list.
+CAT 2024 Topper Interview: IIM Calcutta declared CAT 2024 results online on its official website.
+Mani Praneeth Chilukuri is a BTech CSE graduate from IIT Bombay.
+He secred 100 percentile and got his name included in the CAT 2024 toppers list.
 He aims for admission into the ABC IIMs or the Young Leaders Programme at ISB Hyderabad.
 In a CAT topper interview with shiksha.com, Mani shared his self-driven study plan that led to his success in the CAT exam.
-He also mentioned securing an AIR 47 in JEE Advanced back in 2020, which got him into IIT.
-From Andhra Pradesh, Mani enjoys sports, music, movies, and photography.
-Scroll down for more insights from this CAT topper on his CAT preparation strategy.
+This article provides details on what Manu Praneeth, CAT 2024 topper, has to share about his CAT preparation journey.

 CAT 2024 Topper Interview: Highlights